Left Handed Guitars For Beginners – 8 Great Electric Guitars to Get You Started

 Jackson JS Series Dinky Arch Top JS22 DKA LH

 Here is another guitar aimed at metalheads and fans of shred guitar.
-Jackson Guitars made a name for themselves throughout the ’80s when their high quality guitars became very popular, especially with metal guitarists.
+Jackson Guitars made a name for themselves throughout the ’80s when their high-quality guitars became very popular, especially with metal guitarists.

-The JS22 DKA has a Superstrat body shape, which has two high output humbuckers, a fast neck with 24 jumbo frets and the cutaways allow for easy access to the upper frets; just what you need for some heavy riffage and speedy solos.
-A fantastic beginner’s guitar, with great build quality; recommended for any budding shredder or metal fan.
+The JS22 DKA’s Superstrat body features two high-output humbuckers, a fast neck with 24 jumbo frets, and cutaways that allow for easy access to the upper frets; just what you need for some heavy riffage and speedy solos.

-- Less than $220US / £190GBP.
+• Less than $220US / £190GBP.

-- Two humbucker pickups.
+• Two humbucker pickups.

-- Poplar body.
+• Poplar body.

-- Bolt-on maple neck with graphite reinforcement.
+• Bolt-on maple neck with graphite reinforcement.

-- Amaranth fingerboard.
+• Amaranth fingerboard.

-- 24 jumbo frets.
+• 24 jumbo frets.

-- Available finishes: Black.
+• Available finishes: Black.

 Check price/availability at: